Genivia/ugrep/README.md

 -------------------

 - my highest priority is testing and quality assurance to continue to make sure ugrep has no bugs and is reliable
-- make ugrep even faster, see [my latest blog article](https://www.genivia.com/ugrep.html) demonstrating with a reproducible benchmark that ugrep beats GNU grep and ripgrep in terms of raw performance
-- listen to users to continue to improve ugrep with new and updated features
+- listen to users to continue to add new and updated features
+- improve the interactive TUI with a split screen
+- make ugrep even faster and report on progress, see [my latest article](https://www.genivia.com/ugrep.html)
 - share reproducible performance data with the community
-- improve the interactive TUI with a split screen
 - add file indexing to speed up cold search performance, see [ugrep-indexer](https://github.com/Genivia/ugrep-indexer)

 Overview
 --------

-- Supports all GNU/BSD grep standard options; ugrep is a faster [compatible replacement](#grep) for GNU/BSD grep
+Why use ugrep?

+- Compatible with the GNU grep command options and output, but faster and with a lot more features

-- Matches Unicode patterns by default in UTF-8, UTF-16, UTF-32 encoded files
+- Matches Unicode patterns by default and automatically searches UTF-8, UTF-16 and UTF-32 encoded files

 - Matches multiple lines with `\n` or `\R` in regex patterns, *no special options are required to do so!*

 - Built-in help: `ug --help`, where `ug --help WHAT` displays options related to `WHAT` you are looking for

-  💡**ProTip** try `ug --help regex`, `ug --help globs`, `ug --help fuzzy`, `ug --help format`.
+  💡 try `ug --help regex`, `ug --help globs`, `ug --help fuzzy`, `ug --help format`.

 - User-friendly with sensible defaults and customizable [configuration files](#config) used by the `ug` command intended for interactive use that loads a .ugrep configuration file with your preferences

       ug PATTERN ...                         ugrep --config PATTERN ...

-  💡**ProTip** `ug --save-config ...options-you-want-to-save...` saves a .ugrep config file in the working directory.
+  💡 `ug --save-config ...options-you-want-to-save...` saves a .ugrep config file in the working directory.

 - Interactive [query TUI](#query), press F1 or CTRL-Z for help and TAB/SHIFT-TAB to navigate to dirs and files

       ug -Q                                  ug -Q -e PATTERN

-  💡**ProTip** `-Q` replaces `PATTERN` on the command line to type your patterns interactively instead.
+  💡 `-Q` replaces `PATTERN` on the command line to let you enter patterns interactively.
 Specify `-e PATTERN` to search and edit the `PATTERN` in the TUI.
-For quicker search responses to keypresses, try `-Q1` (fast, 100ms delay) to `-Q5` (default 500ms delay).
+Best is `-Qle PATTERN` to view a list of matching files.

 - Search with Google-like [Boolean query patterns](#bool) using `--bool` patterns with `AND` (or just space), `OR` (or a bar `|`), `NOT` (or a dash `-`), using quotes to match exactly, and grouping with `( )`; or with options `-e` (as an "or"), `--and`, `--andnot`, and `--not` regex patterns